 Affable.
 The speaker chosen should be engaging!
 Likable.
 Even entertaining to a degree.
 Audiences keep listening when speakers are confident, smile, and approachable.

 Magnetism.
 This goes along with being affable, but is more about the internal passion the speaker emanates without much effort.
 We’re going for natural but controllable excitement.
-The speaker conveys magnetism through their word choice, stories, and perhaps even most with their eyes.
+Speakers convey magnetism through their word choice, stories, and perhaps even most with their eyes.

 2) What Does Every Speaker Inherently Bring?

-We all have “speaker baggage”, even me.
+We all have “speaker baggage”, things you need to remember not to do.
 It just depends on what yours is and how you handle it.
 My advice?
 Do everything you can to check that baggage at the door.
 Most speakers bring…

 Shortcomings.
 This might be lack experience, a too-soft voice, meager confidence, too much tech-y talk, or trouble with fillers (ums, ahs).
-Tackle this with good coaching.
+Tackle this with 1) Awareness, 2) Intention to Improve, and 3) Expert coaching if possible.
 Turn this S into “Solid Storytelling.”

 Mistakes from the past.
 One bad public speaking experience can really stick with us.
 Some can’t shake the feeling that the audience is somehow “out to get them.”
 The good news is, as we mature into adulthood, our audiences mature too.
 Turn this M into “Measurable Improvement.”
 Get a little better each time, recover well, and be forgiving of yourself.